NathanHowell/regal/README.md

 - `NFA_STATES`, `NFA_TRANSITIONS`, `NFA_EPSILONS`: Thompson NFA limits.
 - `DFA_STATES`, `DFA_TRANSITIONS`: minimized DFA capacities.
 - `MAX_BOUNDARIES`: workspace for character partitioning (roughly twice the transition count).
+- `MAX_DENSE`: total slots available for per-state dense transition rows (only consumed by states whose alphabets are small and mostly populated; others continue to use range scans).

-The derive macro infers the necessary sizes automatically and emits packed arrays that can be embedded in ROM.
+The derive macro infers the necessary sizes automatically (including dense workspace) and emits packed arrays that can be embedded in ROM.

 ## Testing